Fairfax County Police Department

 Frequently Asked Questions (FAQs)

 Actual police reports are not released since they may contain information critical to an investigation, or which could be used for identity theft.
-The Investigator assigned to your case will provide you with a letter verifying your report.
+Verification letters will be provided by Financial Crimes Investigators for reports of Identity Theft only.
+All other verification letters may be requested from the FCPD Central Records Division.

 No, your crime or incident must have occurred in Fairfax County, VA.
 If the incident happened outside Fairfax County, VA, file a report in the jurisdiction where the crime occurred.
 The only exception to this rule is Identity Theft.